Ctrlpanel-gg/panel/README.md

 ### Environment Configuration
 Simply edit the .env to your needs

-Please **do not** forget to enter the database creds in here or the next step wont work
+Please **do not** forget to enter the database creds in here, or the next step won't work Please **do not** forget to enter your pterodactyl api key in here, or the next steps won't work

 ``` bash
 nano .env